KYLEKHAI/odin-recipes/README.md

 # odin-recipes

-This project will showcase the use of html skills for web design and the basic documentation as well as proper use of code maintenence using github features via The Odin Project Foundations course.
+This project will showcase the use of html + css skills for web design and the basic documentation as well as proper use of code maintenence using github features via The Odin Project Foundations course.

 Here is the link!